Kryptonite Fahgettaboudit Mini: The best bike lock ever?

 Alternatives to the Kryptonite Fahgettaboudit Mini

-Whether you’re looking for something lighter, bigger, cheaper or all three, there are plenty of alternatives to the Fahgettaboudit.
-Just don’t expect to find anything as secure, because you won’t!
+Whether you’re looking for something lighter, cheaper or more secure, there are plenty of alternatives to the Fahgettaboudit.

 Looking for something lighter?